itsmeakashgoyal/dotfiles-dev/README.md

 # Development Environment Setup

-This repository contains scripts and configuration files to set up a development environment for macOS.
+This repository contains scripts and configuration files to set up a development environment for linuxOS.
 It's tailored for software development, focusing on a clean, minimal, and efficient setup.

 ## Overview

-The setup includes automated scripts for installing essential software, configuring Bash and Zsh shells, and setting up Sublime Text and Visual Studio Code editors.
+The setup includes automated scripts for installing essential software, configuring Bash and Zsh shells.
 This guide will help you replicate my development environment on your machine if you desire to do so.

 ## Important Note Before Installation